Dineke Verbeek, PhD

 "Dineke Verbeek heeft eveneens E-Rare financiering in de wacht gesleept.
 Haar project richt zich op een vorm van spinocerebellaire ataxie (SCA): de ziekte van Machado-Joseph (SCA-3).
 SCA tast de kleine hersenen aan en SCA-3 is van de 37 varianten de meest voorkomende, vertelt de onderzoekster.
 In Nederland gaat het om honderd tot hondervijftig patiënten."
 (See full article "Handen ineen voor onderzoek naar zeldzame ziekten", in Dutch)

 We are always interested in enthusiastic and well-motivated MSc students looking for an internship of 5-6 months.
-We will plan the work in discussion with you.
-Upcoming PhD students should enquire about the possibilities.
+Please enquire about the possibilities.
 We have opportunities for a postdoc position if you can gain a Marie Curie or EMBO fellowship to cover your own salary.
 P lease email me.